RemiKalbe/sapper-oidc/README.md

 ## Introduction

 More and more browsers are starting to block third party cookies by default, and chrome will too in ~2022.
 Meaning any type of secure client-side authentication is dead if your identity provider is at a different domain, which is probably the case. <br>
-This library is a way to solve this issue by using the sapper server as a sort of proxy (sort of). <br>
+This library is a way to solve this issue by using sapper as a sort of proxy. <br>

 ## Limitation

-- You can only have one identity provider
+- You can only have one identity provider.
-- You can only use Redis as the session store
+- You can only use Redis as the session store, and it must be >= v6.0.
 - Route with a "." will be ignored.

 ## Installation

 🚧🚧🚧 IMPORTANT 🚧🚧🚧<br>
 This project is in very early developpement, breaking changes, unhandled promise rejection and other great bugs are to be excepted until we reach v1.0.<br> <br>
-You MUST have a redis server > v6.0

 ```bash
 npm i sapper-oidc // Will not work until v1.0